 Vice President, Legal Affairs, of the Mortgage Broker from 1997 to the present.
 Mr. Rally is a lawyer and has been associate counsel at Beck, Robinson & Company since 1989.
 In his work as a lawyer, Mr. Rally deals extensively in real estate law, including bank mortgages, private financing and commercial leasing as well as in realizations and insurance law.
 He has acted as counsel before all levels of court in British Columbia and is a member of good standing of the Bars of British Columbia and Upper Canada (Ontario).
 Mr. Rally served as an advisor in establishing in-house paralegal services for a well-known real estate service provider and is also licensed as a mortgage broker in Ontario.
-Mr. Rally studied in the Economics (Honours) program at the University of British Columbia and obtained an LL.B. from the University of British Columbia in 1988.
+Mr. Rally studied in the Economics (Honours) program at the University of British Columbia in 1988.